HubertDrazkowski/hubertdrazkowski.github.io/_pages/tailored.md

 <div style="text-align: justify; padding-bottom: 20px;">
 The research will combine recent developments in causality and reinforcement learning.
 The former offers a formal approach to modeling the two forms of data collection, while the latter provides a framework for adaptive decision-making.
 Outcomes of the project will have potential future applications in healthcare, education, agroecology, and many other domains, which can benefit from integration of observational and interventional data.
+It will open the opportunity to tailor the applications reliably thanks to the richness of observational data and quality of interventional data.
 </div>